Bored-senior-man-resting-head-on-hand

 I’m an expert in writing about the mundane

 As a generalist copywriter and content writer, I’ve written on all sorts of subjects.
-From luxury holidays and designer brands to some of the most boring and mundane topics imaginable.
+From luxury holidays and designer brands, to bog roll, blocked drains, tooth decay and washing powder.

-Personally, I enjoy the challenge of writing on mundane subjects.
+Personally, I enjoy the challenge of writing on less glamorous subjects.
 I almost always learn something interesting I never knew before or find an interesting angle that will make the content pop.

 What counts as a dull subject?